http4k/http4k/src/docs/blog/http4k_v4/index.md

 If your team would also like to take advantage of our experience in delivering projects using [http4k], then please visit the [support/training](/support) page, reach out and we'd love to see how we can help.

 <hr/>
-#### http4k Connect
+#### http4k Connect - Flyweight 3rd party adapters

 <img class="blogImage" src="./connect.png" alt="http4k connect"/>

-[http4k-connect](http://github.com/http4k/http4k-connect) is the team's newest side project, the purpose of which is to eventually standardise patterns for building 3rd party adapters to various backend services, and for building your own Fakes (backed by data-stores such as InMemory, S3 or Redis).
+[http4k-connect](http://github.com/http4k/http4k-connect) is the team's newest side project, the purpose of which is to eventually standardise patterns for building 3rd party system adapters to various backend services, and for building your own Fakes (backed by data-stores such as InMemory, S3 or Redis).
+So far (v2.7.1.0), http4k-connect supports:

+1. AWS KMS: Key Management Service
+1. AWS Lambda
+1. AWS S3: Simple Storage Service
+1. AWS Secrets Manager
+1. AWS SQS: Simple Queue Service
+1. AWS SSM: Systems Manager
+1. AWS STS: Security Token Service
+1. Google Analytics

+Mostly, the existence of the project is has been driven by 2 factors:
+1. to reduce dependency weight of bringing in SDK modules, especially when in a Serverless context.
+The AWS service SDKs are especially heavy.
+Using http4k-connect instead of official SDKs, overall Serverless Function distribution size should be reduced by at least an order of magnitude.
-Mostly, the existence of the project is to avoid us having to reinvent the same things again and again.
+2. to avoid us having to reinvent the same things again and again!
+(Because we're very very lazy developers!)

 It's pretty hot off the press, but will be receiving a lot of attention over the coming weeks and months, and we'll be documenting the mechanisms in both web and live talks.

 <hr/>
 #### That's all folks... (for the moment)